Arena-Rosnav/rosnav-rl/README.md

 #### get_observation_space()

-Returns the shape of the observation space for the current robot and model.
+Returns the shape of the observation space for the current robot and Rosnav.

 #### get_action_space()

-Returns the shape of the action space for the current robot and model.
+Returns the shape of the action space for the current robot and Rosnav.

 #### decode_action(action)